EITF consensus improves accounting for income tax credits

 FASB proposal improves accounting for income tax credits

-The EITF has reached a final consensus to expand use of the proportional amortization method of accounting to more income tax credit programs.
+The FASB has issued new guidance that expands use of the proportional amortization method of accounting to investments in more types of income tax credit programs.

 In under a minute

-• On Dec.
-1, 2022, the Emerging Issues Task Force (EITF) reached a final consensus to expand use of the proportional amortization method of accounting to equity investments in tax credit programs beyond those in low-income-housing tax credit (LIHTC) programs.
+• On March 29, 2023, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2023-02, “Investments – Equity Method and Joint Ventures (Topic 323): Accounting for Investments in Tax Credit Structures Using the Proportional Amortization Method (a Consensus of the Emerging Issues Task Force),” which expands use of the proportional amortization method of accounting to equity investments in tax credit programs beyond those in low-income-housing tax credit (LIHTC) programs.

-• The final consensus allows entities to elect the proportional amortization method, on a tax-credit-program-by-tax-credit-program basis, for all equity investments in tax credit programs meeting the eligibility criteria in Accounting Standards Codification (ASC) 323-740-25-1.
+• The ASU allows entities to elect the proportional amortization method, on a tax-credit-program-by-tax-credit-program basis, for all equity investments in tax credit programs meeting the eligibility criteria in Accounting Standards Codification (ASC) 323-740-25-1.

-• While the final consensus does not significantly alter the eligibility criteria, it does provide clarifications to address existing interpretive issues.
+• While the ASU does not significantly alter the existing eligibility criteria, it does provide clarifications to address existing interpretive issues.
 It also prescribes specific information reporting entities must disclose about tax credit investments each period.

-• The final consensus is effective for reporting periods beginning after Dec.
+• The ASU is effective for reporting periods beginning after Dec.
 15, 2023, for public business entities.
 All other entities will have an extra year to adopt.
 Early adoption is permitted.

-• Entities will have the option of applying the forthcoming revisions using either a modified retrospective or retrospective adoption approach.
+• Entities will have the option of applying the ASU using either a modified retrospective or retrospective adoption approach.
+For some changes related to existing LIHTC investments, prospective application is permitted.

 Breaking it down